sallyamoore/C3-PyVideoAPI/README.md

 ### Rental
 - Retrieve a list of all rentals (why not?)
-- Look a movie up by title to see
-  - it's synopsis
-  - release date
-  - and inventory total
-- Know if a movie has any inventory available to rent

   _Time Permitting:_
   - See a list of customers that have _currently_ checked out any of the movie's inventory